How wonderful must it feel to be a flower,

 How funny their tiny feet must feel.

-How sweet is the scent of flower’s nectar
+How sweet is the scent of a flower’s nectar

 To a honeybee, butterfly, or hummingbird.

-Who play together in the fields and forests.
+Who together play in the forests and fields.

 What more fun could any creature have?